composer/composer/doc/03-cli.md

 symfony/symfony requires monolog/monolog (~1)
 ```

-If you want, for example, find any package that is **not** ready
+If you want, for example, find any installed package that is **not** allowing
-for Symfony 3 or one of its components, you can run the following command:
+Symfony version 3 or one of its components, you can run the following command:

 ```sh
 php composer.phar depends symfony/symfony --with-replaces -im ^3.0